 English Language Ability: English Language proficiency is required to participate in this program.
 All candidates must be proficient in English so that they can actively participate in the academic program.
 Therefore, candidate interviews must be conducted in English.
 Host institutions will consider the varying levels of participants’ comprehension and speaking ability and will prepare lectures and discussions that meet the highest academic standards while using language appropriate for students where English is their second or third language.

 Special Accommodations: Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.
 Special accommodations will be made available to the greatest extent possible.
-Should a participant need to quarantine due to positive COVID-19 test results, accommodations will follow Centers for Disease Control and Prevention (CDC) and host institution guidelines.
+Should a participant need to quarantine due to health and safety concerns, accommodations will follow Centers for Disease Control and Prevention (CDC) and host institution guidelines.

 Health Benefits: All participants will receive the Department of State’s Accident and Sickness Program for Exchanges (ASPE) health benefit during the U.S.-based in-person component, which provides coverage of up to $100,000 with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
 Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
-ASPE also covers up to $500 for routine COVID-19 testing requirements in the United States.
-COVID-19 is treated like any other illness under the ASPE health benefits plan.
-Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.
+Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos .